adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.groups.addMembers()` method
 This is a method that can be used in order to add one or more members to an existing group of the `groups` section of an instance of `ConfigGen`.

-- PARAMETERS: `groupname` and `members`
+- ARGUMENTS: `groupname` and `members`

   - PARAMETER `groupname`: it is a string that contains the name of the group

   - PARAMETER `members`: it is an array of strings that contains all the members to add to the specified group

 EXAMPLE:
 ```js